GET THE BEST MAGNESIUM

 Do you know what that means?
-It means it's cheaper now...
+It means it's cheaper for us...
 YAY!
 But what about the results?
 Is it working?
+And how do you find the right doctor who can do this for you...

 "Results were based on patient reports using a headache diary, in which patients recorded headache days; migraine days; days of use of symptomatic medication, particularly triptans; and emergency department visits due to headache.
 No delayed unexpected side effects of Botox have been detected, the researchers said."